Chair of Department, Professor of Philosophy

 John Lizza's main philosophical interests are in bioethics, metaphysics, and philosophy of mind.
 He is particularly interested in persons and personal identity, and how these concepts affect the analysis and evaluation of issues in bioethics, such as the moral status of the human embryo and the definition of death.
-He teaches a variety of courses, including Medical Ethics, Metaphysics, Philosophy of Mind, Philosophical Aspects of Death and Dying, Persons, Life and Death, Human Love and Sexual Morality, Ethical Issues in Medicine and Biology, and Critical Thinking.
+He teaches a variety of courses, including Medical Ethics, Metaphysics, Philosophy of Mind, Philosophical Aspects of Death and Dying, Persons, Life and Death, Human Love and Sexual Morality, Ethical Issues in Medicine and Biology, Environmental Philosophy, and Critical Thinking.

 He has been a member of the Ethics Committee at Lehigh Valley Hospital in Allentown, PA, since 1993.
 He was an Adjunct Associate of The Hastings Center from 1993-2008 and Chair of the Committee on Philosophy and Medicine of the American Philosophical Association from 2007-2010.